We love to talk about what's going on in the graphic design world. Check out some of our older posts on The Blog Archive.

 Professional Design Practice :: Lesson 6 :: The Presentation

-So you find yourself pitching for a job and have come up with an ingenious solution to a fiendishly tricky design conundrum, and all you want to do is get on the phone to the client and sing it to him from the bottom of your lungs.
+So you find yourself pitching for a job and have come up with an ingenious solution to a fiendishly tricky design conundrum, and all you want to do is get on the phone to the client and sing it from the bottom of your lungs.
 Slow down there pardner.

 Read the Article